8 Symptoms of MS Relapse: How To Know if You’re Having a Flare | MyMSTeam

 5. Muscle Tightness and Weakness

-Trouble walking or moving may also come as a result of spasticity — muscle stiffness or muscle movements that you can’t control.
-You may have a hard time bending or straightening your joints as a result of spasticity.
+Trouble walking or moving may also come as a result of spasticity — stiffness or uncontrolled muscle movement.
+You may have a hard time bending or straightening your joints.

-When spasticity is severe, it can be painful.
+Severe spasticity can be painful.
 In people with MS, this symptom most often occurs in the leg muscles.
-Weakness can also be the issue.
-It can affect your legs or arms.
+Weakness can also be an issue and affect your legs or your arms.

 6. Problems With Thinking